brikis98/yevgeniy-brikman-homepage/_posts/2014-08-10-the-best-minds-of-my-generation-are.md

 ---
 layout: post
-title: The best minds of my generation are thinking about how to make people click ads - and that's ok.
+title: "The best minds of my generation are thinking about how to make people click ads—and that's ok."
 date: '2014-08-10T10:47:00.000-07:00'
 author: Yevgeniy Brikman
 tags: